rastenis/netcore-postgres-oauth-boiler/readme.md

 2. Right-click on the `docker-compose` section in the Solution Explorer, and click `Set as Startup Project`
 3. Select either Debug or Release at the top and click the `Docker Compose` button to run.

+### Overview of services

+1. Boilerplate runs on port 3000, and is accessible through the configured domain with managed TLS
+2. PostgreSQL runs on 5432
+3. Adminer (for managing PostgreSQL) runs and can be accessed on port 8080 (localhost:8080 in a browser).
+4. Nginx runs on ports 80 and 443.
+Make sure no servers/web hosts/etc. are using those ports.

 ### Running the boilerplate independently

 If you're behind Nginx or a similar reverse proxy setup, you can either: